k8s-labs/GitOpsValidation/README.md

 ## Generate PRD

-- Use GPT4.1 or Sonnet 3.7
+- Use GPT4.1
-- Use the following prompt
+- Prompt
-  - Create a PRD for the "gov" feature using ./gov.md for the features
+  - Create a PRD for the "gov" feature using ./gov.md
-    - use ./tasks/create-prd.mdc to define the steps and structure of the PRD
+    - use ./tasks/create-prd.mdc to define the steps
+    - use ./tasks/prd-template.md for the structure of the PRD

 ## Generate Task List from PRD